 – any abbreviated phrases

-Hopefully this guide will help you in writing your abstract.
+Hopefully this guide will help you in writing your dissertation abstract.
 You can always send your abstract over to a friend, family member or tutor for them to read through and see if they gain a clear understanding of your dissertation.